 - Writing published books or articles concerning estate planning.

 The applicant must pass a comprehensive examination.
-The exam is administered at the office of an Estate Law Specialist Board member in the office of an NAEPC Board member (call for locations), during the NAEPC annual conference, online or in hardcopy with a proctor of the applicants choosing.
+The exam is administered at the office of an Estate Law Specialist Board member, in the office of an NAEPC Board member (call for locations), during the NAEPC annual conference, online or in hardcopy with a proctor of the applicants choosing.
 The proctor must be an actively licensed attorney and cannot be related to or working within the same firm as the applicant.
 Specific testing information can be obtained by calling the EPLS representative at the national office telephone number below.

 - Favorable references from at least five colleagues

 The applicant will be asked to supply the names of eight estate planning law practitioners and/or judges who are knowledgeable regarding estate planning.
 A majority of the references must have known the applicant for a minimum of three years.
 A minimum of five such individuals must provide favorable recommendation.
 No current partner or associate, and no one related to the applicant may be used as a reference.
 In addition to the names supplied by the applicant, the Board may consider references of its own choosing.
 The Board will ask references about their area of practice, familiarity with estate planning, the length of time they have been practicing and have known the applicant, and ask the references to opine as to the qualifications, competence and professionalism of the applicant, including information relevant to the enhanced level of skill and expertise required for this designation.

 - Professional liability insurance coverage

-The applicant must furnish a copy of his or her professional liability insurance contract, or a certificate of coverage, with the initial application.
-The Board shall determine whether the professional liability insurance coverage is satisfactory.
+The applicant must furnish a copy of his or her professional liability insurance contract, or a certificate of coverage, with the initial application, verifying coverage with a minimum of $1,000,000 per claim.
 The applicant shall provide authorization for the release of information by the professional liability insurance carrier.